 The definition of the office will never be the same as the world emerges from the Covid-19 pandemic.
-This past year has made us appreciate the significance of our surroundings and the importance of good design in our work environments.
+This time has made us appreciate the significance of our surroundings and the importance of good interior design in our work environments.

 After more than a decade of working in a newsroom, I decided it was time to set up my own business and ‘work from anywhere’ with a client base that spans Europe and America.
 Mine is just one of millions of similar stories.

 Whether the pandemic has resulted in a career change or simply an introduction to flexible working, employers are recognising that their staff do not want to return to office life as they once knew it.
 A survey conducted by research and advisory company Gartner revealed thatmore than two-thirds (74%) of CFOs plan to permanently shift employees to remote work after the Covid-19 crisis ends.
 Offices are undergoing major redesigns to adhere to the new hybrid way of working that companies, including tech giants Google, Spotify and Twitter, are adopting.

 But do we want to continue spending the majority of our ‘work from anywhere’ time at home?
 It can be isolating and lacks a sense of community.
 Hence why design-conscious coworking spaces that blend the different facets of our lifestyles are set to thrive.